-In order to run a Sample application out of the box at least two arguments containing a path to the PDF file and path to the converted output file.
+In order to run a Sample application out of the box at least three arguments containing a path to the PDF file, output directory path and base filename (stem).

 You can provide that file manually to the compiled executable through console application or through Visual Studio debugger.
 Optionally, you can also hard-code the path directly into the sample file.